Forest range: In India

 In India, the combined forests in a forest division are completely divided into non-overlapping forest ranges for the purpose of administration and coordination, in an analogous form of dividing the political area of a subdivision into blocks.
 Alignment of the ranges to political boundaries is not necessary, as forests often overlap political boundaries - but one range cannot span more than one state.

 Each range controls the protected areas and managed resources under its jurisdiction, and is presided over by a Forest Range Officer.
 A forest range may be broken up into one or more 'sub-ranges' or 'blocks'.
+Each forest range has many forest beats within its jurisdictional area.